solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 This post did not deal with issues such as validation or talking to back ends.
 Validation is not that different.
 You just pass the state to components and validation result is derived from state.
 You must decide whether the component itself or the main application is responsible for validating data.
 In our example we should activate that add button only if every field has value in it.
 I would prefer passing "canCommit" or similar prop to component because it allows me to test component in complete isolation.
 This also keeps application logic in single place - components are stupid and just act according to props.
 It also allows to just render it without any state and see how it behaves when props are changed.

 Talking to backend is even more straigh forward!
-Just fire ajax-call, update flag in your app database which propagates as loader or dirty state etc. in your components.
+Just fire an ajax-call, set flag in your app database which propagates as a loader or dirty state etc. in your components.
 When component is told to be loading by prop, render a spinner or similar.
 When response is received, just update app database and swich flag and you are done!
 Data still just flows from app database to components.